kstenerud/dogma/kbnf.md

 ### Expressions

 An expression represents the set of possible bit sequences that can be produced.
-All sequences of bits are assumed to be in big endian bit order (higher bits come first), and if necessary can be swapped at any granularity using the [`swapped` function](#swapped-function).

-For example, the expression `uint(3,6) & uint(13,0x1f)` matches the bit sequence 1,1,0,0,0,0,0,0,0,0,0,1,1,1,1,1 (or the big endian 16-bit unsigned integer 0xc01f).

 ```kbnf
 expression = symbol